Two Mile, Queensland: Education

 Two Mile State School is a government primary (Prep-6) school for boys and girls at 288 Bruce Highway North (26.1707°S 152.6427°E).
 In 2018, the school had an enrolment of 67 students with 7 teachers (5 full-time equivalent) and 9 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Two Mile.
+The nearest government secondary school is James Nash State High School in Gympie to the east.

+There are also a number of non-government schools in Gympie and its suburbs.